Trick-taking game

-A trick-taking game is a card- or tile-based game in which play of a hand centers on a series of finite rounds or units of play, called tricks, which are each evaluated to determine a winner or taker of that trick.
+A trick-taking game is a card- or tile-based game in which play of a hand centers on a series of finite rounds or units of play, called tricks (or, in some settings, books), which are each evaluated to determine a winner or taker of that trick.
 The object of such games then may be closely tied to the number of tricks taken, as in plain-trick games such as contract bridge, whist, and spades, or to the value of the cards contained in taken tricks, as in point-trick games such as pinochle, the tarot family, briscola, and most evasion games like hearts.

 Trick-and-draw games are trick-taking games in which the players can fill up their hands after each trick.
 In most variants, players are free to play any card into a trick in the first phase of the game, but must follow suit as soon as the stock is depleted.
 Trick-avoidance games like reversis or polignac are those in which the aim is to avoid taking some or all tricks.

 The domino game Texas 42 is an example of a trick-taking game that is not a card game.